Black Hole and Neutron Star Binary Mergers in Triple Systems: II. Merger Eccentricity and Spin-Orbit Misalignment: Population Study

 \subsection{Parameter Choice and System Setup}

 We consider two types of merging binaries in this paper.
 The first has masses $(m_1, m_2)=(30M_\odot, 20M_\odot)$, representing typical BH-BH binaries; the second has $(m_1, m_2)=(30M_\odot, 1.4M_\odot)$, representing BH-NS binaries.
-For each binary, we consider all possible initial binary/triple systems and parameters that may lead to binary mergers.
+For each inner binary, we consider all possible initial binary/triple systems and parameters that may lead to binary mergers.
 In particular, the initial semimajor axes of the inner and outer orbits ($a_0$ and $a_\OUT$) are chosen from a log-uniform distribution from $10$ AU to $10^4$ AU; the initial orbital eccentricities are drawn from a uniform distribution ranging from 0 to 1 for both inner and outer binary orbits; the tertiary companion mass is assigned by assuming a flat distribution in (0, 1) for $m_3/m_{12}$ \citep[e.g.,][]{Sana 2012,Duchene 2013,Kobulnicky 2014}; the binary inclinations are isotropically distributed (uniform distribution in $\cos I_0$).
-We consider a flat distribution of the initial spin-orbit misalignment ($\cos\theta_\SL^0$) in the range $(\cos0^\circ,\cos20^\circ)$.
+Since the velocity kick during the BH formation may introduce small spin-orbit misalignment, we consider a flat distribution of the initial $\cos\theta_\SL^0$ in the range $(\cos0^\circ,\cos20^\circ)$.

 For the triple systems to be dynamically stable, the ratio of the pericenter distance of the outer orbit to the apocenter distance of the inner orbit must satisfy \citep[e.g.,][]{Kiseleva} \be \frac{a_\OUT(1-e_\OUT)}{a(1+e)}>\frac{3.7}{Q_\OUT}-\frac{2.2}{1+Q_\OUT}+\frac{1.4}{Q_\IN}\frac{Q_\OUT-1}{Q_\OUT+1}, \ee where $Q_\IN=[\m(m_1,m_2)/\mi(m_1,m_2)]^{1/3}$ and $Q_\OUT=(m_{12}/m_3)^{1/3}$.